South Korea uncovers new fake documents at nuclear plants

 Officials in Asia’s fourth-largest economy have said they may have to resort to rolling blackouts as the grid will have less than a third of normal reserve capacity.

-The government has been criticized for a lack of transparency over safety in its nuclear program and for the dual supervisory and promotion roles of regulators.
+The government has been criticised for a lack of transparency over safety in its nuclear programme and for the dual supervisory and promotion roles of regulators.